 ICHRE is managed by an executive committee of staff and research students at UCL Institute of Education (IOE).

 Dr Vincent Carpentier is Reader in History of Education in the Department of Education, Practice and Society at UCL Institute of Education, London.
-He is the Programme Leader of the MA in Higher and Professional Education and an Associate Editor of the London Review of Education.
+He is an Associate Editor of the London Review of Education.
 His comparative research on the historical relationship between educational systems, economic cycles and social change is located at the interface of history of education and political economy.
 His current research explores the long-term connections and tensions between funding, equity and quality in higher education at both national and global levels.
 His publications include Système éducatif et performances économiques au Royaume-Uni: 19ème et 20ème siècles (L’Harmattan, 2001) and Global Inequalities and Higher Education, Whose Interests Are We Serving?
 (Palgrave MacMillan, 2010 – co-edited with Elaine Unterhalter) and articles in various academic journals.
 Vincent participates in several research projects of the ESRC/HEFCE Centre for Global Higher education (CEGHE) including “Higher Education Participation and Macro-Economic Fluctuations: An historical and comparative study”.

 Edward Whiffin is a PhD student working on the history of public school boys and identity formation in the early twentieth century.
 His thesis is focusing on how English public school boys responded to institutional ideologies, particularly through informal and extra-curricular activities.
 He completed his BA in 2012 and MA in 2013, both at Newcastle University and joined the UCL Institute of Education in April 2015.

-Dr Tom Woodin is Reader in Education and Programme Leader for the History of Education MA.
-He has written on worker writers and community publishing in the UK since the 1970s and is currently producing a book on the topic for Manchester University Press.
+Dr Tom Woodin is Reader in Education at UCL Institute of Education.
+He is the author of Working-class Writing and Publishing in the Late Twentieth Century (MUP, 2018).
 He led an ESRC funded project on the history of the school leaving age which resulted in a book, with Gary McCulloch and Steve Cowan, Secondary Education and the Raising of the School Leaving Age – Coming of Age?
 (Palgrave Macmillan 2013).
 He has edited Co-operation, Learning and Co-operative Values (Routledge 2014).
 He led a project for the Joseph Rowntree Foundation which resulted in Community and Mutual Ownership – a Historical Review.
 His other research interests include the history of education, the co-operative movement, the life and work of Brian Simon, and the social history of learning in relation to social movements.
 He co-edits History of Education.

 ICHRE International Affiliates